-To practice before the court, an attorney who is not representing a client on a pro bono basis or who has two times previously applied to appear before this court pro hac vice, must apply for admission to the bar pursuant to 11th Cir.
+To practice before the court, an attorney who resides in the circuit or who has two times previously applied to appear before this court pro hac vice, must apply for admission to the bar pursuant to 11th Cir.
 R. 46-1, unless the attorney is eligible to be admitted for a particular proceeding pursuant to 11th Cir.
 R. 46-3.